s-squared-software-development/planet-challenge/README.md

 planet\src\main\resources\data
 ```

-Additionally below is some useful metrics to help you:
+Additionally, below is some useful metrics to help you:

 Light Year Constant
 ```